r3sult/odan.github.io/_posts/2018-12-19-moving-away-from-google.md

 ## Moving Notes to OneNote

 I exported my [Google notes](https://keep.google.com/) manually into Google Docs and then copy/pasted the content from the Google Doc to OneNote.
-Don't forget to delete the generated Google Docs.
+Delete the generated Google Docs and empty the Google Keep Recycle Bin.

 ## Moving Google Drive to OneDrive